Jae1-alt/c7_250915_simple_ec2/README.md

-Readme to be updated....
+Work is progress ReadMe.....

 ---
-# 🔥 My Awesome EC2 Web Server Project 🔥
+# 🔥 My Simple EC2 Web Server Project 🔥

 A simple yet robust Terraform project to deploy a public-facing EC2 web server on AWS.
 This configuration builds a complete, best-practice network foundation; from subnet(s) with security group(s), all attached to an appropriate VPC, with attached Internet Gateway  and associated routing.
 All built to house the launch of the created web server.